Part 5: Fractures

 Chopart fracture

-Fracture-dislocation through the midtarsal joint (calcaneocuboid and talonavicular).
+- Fracture-dislocation through the midtarsal joint (calcaneocuboid and talonavicular)

 Lisfranc fracture

-Fracture-dislocation of the tarsometatarsal joints.
+- Fracture-dislocation of the tarsometatarsal joints

-Key to normal alignment is that the medial border of the second metatarsal should always line up with the medial border of the intermediate cuneiform on the AP view and the medial margin of the third metatarsal should line up with the medial margin of the lateral cuneiform on the oblique view.
+- medial border of the 2nd MT should line up with the medial border of the intermediate cuneiform on the AP view

-May be missed if subluxation is minimal.
+- May be missed if subluxation is minimal

 Lisfranc fracture with widening between 1st and 2nd MT bases, malalignment of the 2nd metatarsal (2MT) and intermediate cuneiform (IC).
 Fleck sign (arrow) indicating small avulsion from 2nd MT base